Skip to content

 Wild Canary Summer Land Camel Milk chia and Mixed Berry sorbet with summer fruits.
 Photo credit: @scrumdiddliumtious_catering

 Glenn Barratt’s local curiosity also led him to the door of Summer Land, where he noticed a respectful approach to the treatment of the animals.
 “Paul Martin and Margie Bale, the vet on the property, have built a good relationship with the camels,” says Barratt.
 “The camels are happy.
 Even being tagged, they weren’t stressed.”
 He believes this contributes to the unique taste and quality of the Camel milk and milk-derived products.
-“The ice creams are amazing.
+“The gelato is amazing.
 With a fat content that’s less than cows’ milk, it is deliciously light,” Barratt says.
 “And the Persian feta is as good as any feta I’ve ever tasted.
 It’s luxurious, it melts in the mouth.
-It’s unlike goats’ and sheeps’ feta, which can fluctuate in flavour through the seasons.”
+It’s unlike goat and sheep feta, which can fluctuate in flavour through the seasons.”

 Barratt feels lucky to work near such an abundance of quality produce.
 He muses “As a chef you feel like you’re cheating, because the produce is so good”.